midlantica/LovelyBunchOfCoconuts/content/profiles/zeros/john-maynard-keynes.md

 ## John Maynard Keynes

-Keynes peddled deficit spending and central-bank conjuring in _The General Theory_; his disciples turned sound money into confetti and saddled generations with debt.
+Keynes peddled deficit spending and central-bank conjuring in The General Theory; his disciples turned sound money into confetti and saddled generations with debt.
 Inflation is now a feature, not a bug.